dantrr/100-days-of-code/r1-log.md

 learned string functions such as .format(), .join(), .replace(), .upper(), .lower(), .split(), .startswith(), .endswith(), also learned to define functions.

 ### R1D28
+learned function arguments such as defining variables ahead of time.

 ### R1D29